 India was once home to 130 varieties of a bovine animal, but we lost all of them after the introduction of Jersey cows for our want for vast quantities of milk.
 Now we have only about 30 left.
-You can read all about The Cock & Bull Story, an article written by Anoop Rajan & Manoj Kottoram who has been working with a Gau Bank (cow bank), which is ardently preserving the indigenous breeds of the region since more than the past decade.
+You can read all about The Cock & Bull Story, an article written by Anoop Rajan & Manoj Kottoram who has been working with a Gau Bank (cow bank), which is ardently preserving the indigenous breeds of the region for more than the past decade.
 Their efforts have been instrumental in saving and regenerating the Zebu cow breed, Kasargodan Kullan, which is local to the region of Kasargod, Kerala.

 When it comes to animal energy since time immemorial cows and bullocks have been resorted to for making natural buildings.
 As we proceed up from the foundation to the walls, we see how cows & bullocks are usually employed in trampling on.
 The native cow also shows great dexterity.
 Cows are some excellent cob kneaders when treated with care while they tread on the mud.
 Thus they have a great place in natural building.

 Cow urine is also added into the mud while cob/adobe mix making as it enhances the property of mud and enables good curing of the soil.
 Urine added to mortars have also been proven to increase its plasticity.
 Cow urine has high regard in Indian culture.
 According to Sushrut Samhita cow’s urine has been since time immeasurable being used for different formulations and Ayurvedic preparations, and used to treat many ailments.